Rare Papyrus Manuscripts Reveal The Great Depths Of Medical Knowledge That Ancient Egyptian Doctors Had

 “A large part of the texts are still unpublished.
 Texts about medicine, botany, astronomy, astrology, and other sciences practiced in Ancient Egypt.”

-A group of researchers are now working on translating these texts, and one of these is PhD student Amber Jacob, from the Institute for the Study of The Ancient World at New York University.
+A group of researchers is now working on translating these texts, and one of these is Ph.D. student Amber Jacob, from the Institute for the Study of The Ancient World at New York University.
 Jacob is currently investigating a series of medical texts that were once held at the Tebtunis temple library, a place that existed until 200 BC, and which was in use even before the illustrious Library of Alexandria.

 To her great surprise, Amber Jacob has learned through these papyrus manuscripts that ancient Egyptians understood that humans had kidneys, and these texts are the first in existence to describe this organ.